lindanimoyo-plantpath/sciprog-sfu.github.io/_posts/2015-09-01-HPC_studyGroup.markdown

 ---
-title: Setting Up Your Online Presence Using GitHub Pages
+title: Setting Up Your Online Presence Using GitHub Pages by Bruno Grande
 text: Quickly set up your online presence using GitHub Pages (and learn a bit of Git on the side).
 location: SSB 7172, Simon Fraser University (Burnaby Campus)
 link: https://github.com/ttimbers/studyGroup/issues/36